jdelarosaizq/devops-playground/README.md

 # devops-playground
-Thank you for taking the time ro read this assessment.
+Thank you for taking the time to read this assessment.
 This repo simulates a provisioning and configuration management code life cycle.
 It gives a starting point for candidates to demonstrate skills in certain areas like:
 - Configuration as code
 - Infrastructure as code
 - Infrastructure design